nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 [Panoptic nuScenes paper](https://arxiv.org/pdf/2109.03805.pdf) for more details of PAT metric.

 ### LiDAR Segmentation and Tracking Quality (LSTQ)
-We also use LSTQ metric [Mehmet et al](https://arxiv.org/pdf/2102.12472.pdf).
+We also use the LSTQ metric [Mehmet et al](https://arxiv.org/pdf/2102.12472.pdf).
 The LSTQ metric is computed as a geometric mean of the classification score and association score.

 ### Panoptic Tracking Quality (PTQ)

-We also use PTQ [Hurtado et al.](https://arxiv.org/pdf/2004.08189.pdf) that extends PQ with the IoU of matched segments with track ID discrepancy, penalizing the incorrect track predictions.
+We also use the PTQ [Hurtado et al.](https://arxiv.org/pdf/2004.08189.pdf) that extends PQ with the IoU of matched segments with track ID discrepancy, penalizing the incorrect track predictions.
 PTQ is defined as (∑{**1**(p,g) IoU(p,g)} - |IDS|) / (|TP|+ 0.5|FP|+ 0.5|FN|), where IDS stands for ID switches, and it is computed as the number of true positives (TP) that differ between tracking prediction and ground truth.